Categories of Engaged Learning

-Through this category, Rider encourages students to use their skills, talent and energy to benefit communities both within and beyond the campus.
+Through this category, Rider encourages students to use their talents and energy to develop and sharpen their skills, providing benefit to communities both within and beyond the campus.
 Civic and community engagement offers an opportunity for students to work collaboratively to address critical needs.
-Students benefit from rich, real-world learning experiences while learning to perceive and better understand both the complex nature of social problems and community needs, as well as the measures individuals and institutions can take to address them.
+Students benefit from rich, real-world, hands-on experiences while learning to perceive, evaluate and better understand both the complex nature of social problems and community needs, as well as the measures individuals and institutions can take to address them.
 General volunteer work and community service is also recognized within this category.

 Internships, Co-Ops and Fieldwork

-Field experiences — internships, co-ops, student teaching and fieldwork — provide students the chance to work in their field and gain practical, relevant hands-on experience.
-They provide insight into a student’s chosen field or career and the opportunity to apply concepts learned in the classroom in a professional setting.
+Field experiences — internships, co-ops, student teaching and fieldwork — provide students the chance to work in their field of interest to gain practical, relevant hands-on experience.
+Students gain insight into their field or career and have the opportunity to apply concepts learned in the classroom in a professional setting.

 Participating in field experiences is one of the best ways to prepare for a career.
-Students benefit from exposure to on-the-job issues and learning to network and nurture relationships while building their résumé and work-related references.
+Students benefit from exposure to on-the-job issues and situations while learning to network and nurture relationships, to build their résumé and work-related references.

 Arts, Media and Creativity